 When will these changes take effect?

-USCIS is required to follow a specific process mandated by the Administrative Procedures Act to enact major changes to their services and fee schedule.
+USCIS is required to follow a specific process mandated by the Administrative Procedures Act to enact major changes to its services and fee schedule.
 The first step is the publishing of a proposed final rule, which was released on Jan.
 4, 2023.
 Following the publication of the proposal the agency must conduct a 60-day comment period to collect public feedback on the proposal.
 Once the comment period ends, the agency can take a variety of actions, including modifying or withdrawing the proposal.
 After any modifications occur based on feedback, the final rule will be published.
 This can take place as quickly as 30 days after the end of the public comment period.
 The final published rule will state the date that the new rule will be implemented, which can be 30 days or more from the publication date.

 Information on this fee proposal is rapidly developing.
 Please continue to monitor this page for updates!